esteinig/cerebro/docs/development.md

 We have tried to make development as easy as possible using a local hot-reload development configuration of the stack.
 Minimal configuration is required to get started and nearly all stack components (see exceptions) link directly into a repository clone with the ability to quickly change between branches, re-deploy changes and minimize container re-builds.
 Please see the style guide to observe conventional commits, issue tracking and semantic versioning of pull requests.

-## Styleguide

-All commits are made with `cocogitto` in the usual pattern `cog commit {task} "{msg}" {scope}` e.g. `cog commit chore "fix spelling mistake" docs`.
-Note that apull requests implemented commits that should not appear in the CHANGELOG should be tasked as `chore` as these are excluded from CHANGELOG.
-Ideally, development commits should always implement `chore` and then squashed into a single commit on merge into `dev` with a meaningful message.
-Breaking changes indicated as such with `cog` will  will trigger changes to major version, conventional commits tagged as `fix` or `feat` to minor version and any other changes to patch version.

-1. Development occurs on the `dev` branch - all pull requests are merged into `dev` before release on `main`
-2. Open an issue for your development branch using the templates in the repository and create a new branch linked to the issue.
-Branch syntax follows conventional commit styles with `{task}/{branch-name}`, e.g. `chore/docs-spelling-11`.
-3. When completed, open a pull request of your branch into `dev` and request review
-4. Commits from your branch should be squashed and merged as a single conventional commit style message e.g. `chore(docs): fixed to documentation`.
-This ensures that only the pull request commit merged into `dev` appears in the changelog for new releases.
-In exceptional cases development commits may be included without squashing but development commits must adhere to conventional commit styles

-Release commits on `main` by the repository owners pull changes from `dev` via a `release/{version}` branch.
-Release actions trigger `cog bump --auto` changelog and version bumps, including compilation of Linux binaris of `cerebro` attached to the release.

 ## Requirements

 * `Docker` and `docker compose`